Are you ready for the best lesbian songs?!

 - “Headaches” – Raveena

-Now, I know that Raveena also has a song called “Honey”, but I didn’t want to make it too confusing nor state that all queer women compare beautiful women to things that are sweet.
+Now, I know that Raveena also has a song called “Honey”, but I didn’t want to make it too confusing nor state that all queer women and their lesbian songs compare beautiful women to things that are sweet.

 - “Her Too” – Matilda